 A few other things to watch out for

 - Perform Google searches using the ‘site’ command for your domain – site:domain.com.
-Review SERPs listings, and look for issues.
+Review SERP listings and look for issues.

 My Favourite Free & Paid Technical SEO Tools